HyperviewHQ/hyperview_docs/documentation/user-guide/layout-management/topics/rack-layouts.md

 ## Tools Menu

+The Tools menu lets you fill unused rack space with blanking panels and cable management.
+Open it from the more options (⋯) menu near the View and Export Page buttons, then select *Tools*.

+Blanking panels and cable management are applied to the current rack side.
+Use the Front View / Rear View options in the Options Menu (described above) to switch sides before applying a tool.

 ### Blanking Panel - Add / Remove

+Select this tool, then click individual Rack U positions in the rack elevation to add or remove a blanking panel on the current rack side.
+Click *Save* to apply your changes, or *Cancel* to discard them.

 ### Blanking Panel - Fill Empty Space

+Fills every empty Rack U position on the current rack side with blanking panels in a single action.

+### Blanking Panel - Clear All

+Removes all blanking panels from the rack.

 ### Cable Management - Add / Remove

+Select this tool, then click individual Rack U positions in the rack elevation to add or remove cable management on the current rack side.
+Click *Save* to apply your changes, or *Cancel* to discard them.

 ### Cable Management - Fill Empty Space

+Fills every empty Rack U position on the current rack side with cable management in a single action.

+### Cable Management - Clear All

+Removes all cable management from the rack.